Apply Now (Note: You must download the application in order to edit it.)

 |TOTAL CREDIT HOURS||35|

-- General Biology 9hrs: While any 9hrs of college core biology is required at this time, we recommend upper level coursework in human based courses like Molecular Biology, Biochemistry, Pathology, and other classes that make you more competitive.
+- General Biology 9hrs: Although any 9hrs of college core biology is required at this time, we recommend upper-level coursework in human-based courses like Molecular Biology, Biochemistry, Pathology, and other classes that make you more competitive.
 “Introductory” or courses for “non-biology majors” will not be considered.
 These classes must be “BIOL” coursework.
 For example, Microbiology for Allied Health majors will not qualify.

 - General Chemistry 8hrs: General Chemistry 1 with Lab and General Chemistry 2 with Lab.
 “Introductory” or courses for “non-chemistry majors” will not be considered.

-- Human Anatomy & Physiology 6hrs: This generally refers to Human Anatomy & Physiology 1 with Lab (4hrs) and Human Anatomy & Physiology 2 with Lab (4hrs).
-This is the most common coursework but 3hrs of Human Anatomy and 3hrs of Human Physiology is acceptable at this time.
+- Human Anatomy & Physiology 6hrs: These hours are in addition to the 9hrs of general biology and typically refer to Human Anatomy & Physiology 1 with Lab (4hrs) and Human Anatomy & Physiology 2 with Lab (4hrs).
+Although those are the most common, 3hrs of Human Anatomy and 3hrs of Human Physiology are acceptable.
 “Introductory” or courses for “non-biology majors” will not be considered.

 - Mathematics 6hrs: College Algebra is required at a minimum.
 Any class higher than College Algebra, including the recommended math-based Statistics, is acceptable.